zach-adams/sprig/README.md

 {{ wp.wp_list_comments({'walker':wp.returnObject('sprig_Walker_Comment')}, comments) }}
 ```

-## Wordpress Loop
+## WordPress Loop

-You can access the Wordpress loop with the `posts()` function.
-The `posts()` function without any arguments will return the original Wordpress loop.
+You can access the WordPress loop with the `posts()` function.
+The `posts()` function without any arguments will return the original WordPress loop.
 Instead of using `the_post()` like normal you need to pass in the post object so it will setup correctly.

 ```php
 {% for post in posts() %} {{ the_post(post) }}